Mineral Formulae Recalculation

 - Andy Tindle's Mineral Recalculation Software

-- Olivine, Pyroxene, Garnet, Spinel and Feldspar Spreadsheets (Excel 91kB Feb6 09)--Use this version for microprobe data, where FeO = FeOtotal; recalculates Fe+3 based on stoichiometry and charge balance.
+- Olivine, Pyroxene, Garnet, Spinel and Feldspar Spreadsheets (Excel PRIVATE FILE 86kB Feb1 17)--Use this version for microprobe data, where FeO = FeOtotal; recalculates Fe+3 based on stoichiometry and charge balance.
 Fe2O3 data may also be entered directly if independent analyses are available.
+[Note: Rhian Jones pointed out an error in this spreadsheet that was corrected on March 20, 2015.
+My apologies if it causes problems for anyone -- DP]

-- Amphibole Formula Spreadsheet (Excel 47kB Mar30 07)--use microprobe data; this version calculates Fe+3 by charge balance, as well as numerous mineral formulae based on different assumptions of site occupancy.
+- Amphibole Formula Spreadsheet (Excel PRIVATE FILE 47kB Mar30 07)--use microprobe data; this version calculates Fe+3 by charge balance, as well as numerous mineral formulae based on different assumptions of site occupancy.

-- Mica Formula Spreadsheet (Excel 48kB Mar30 07)-use microprobe data; this version calculates Fe+3 by charge balance as well as numerous mineral formulae based on different assumptions of site occupancy.
+- Mica Formula Spreadsheet (Excel PRIVATE FILE 48kB Mar30 07)-use microprobe data; this version calculates Fe+3 by charge balance as well as numerous mineral formulae based on different assumptions of site occupancy.

-- Clinopyroxene Formula Spreadsheet (Excel 29kB Mar26 08)-use microprobe data; this version calculates Fe+3 based on stoichiometry and charge balance.
+- Clinopyroxene Formula Spreadsheet (Excel PRIVATE FILE 29kB Mar26 08)-use microprobe data; this version calculates Fe+3 based on stoichiometry and charge balance.

-- Epidote Formula Spreadsheet (Excel 13kB Mar30 07)-use microprobe data; this version calculates epidote formulae by calculating FeOtotal as Fe+3.
+- Epidote Formula Spreadsheet (Excel PRIVATE FILE 13kB Mar30 07)-use microprobe data; this version calculates epidote formulae by calculating FeOtotal as Fe+3.

 - Mineral Formulae Recalculation Exercise--This problem set uses the above spreadsheets to recalculate mineral formulae, assign cation site occupancy, determine relative proportions of end members, introduces important varieties of the rock forming minerals, and requires students to look critically at the data and assumptions that are built into numerous recalculation models.
 An accompanying dataset uses selected feldspar, garnet, pyroxene, amphibole, and mica analytical data from Deer, Howie and Zussman, An Introduction to the Rock Forming Minerals (1967).